HTML element

-An HTML element is a type of HTML (HyperText Markup Language) document component, one of several types of HTML nodes (there are also text nodes, comment nodes and others).
+An HTML element is a type of HTML (HyperText Markup Language) document component, one of several types of HTML nodes (some common node types include document, document fragment and attribute nodes).
 The first used version of HTML was written by Tim Berners-Lee in 1993 and there have since been many versions of HTML.
+The current de facto standard is governed by the industry group WHATWG and is known as the HTML Living Standard.

-The most commonly used version is HTML 4.01, which became official standard in December 1999.
-An HTML document is composed of a tree of simple HTML nodes, such as text nodes, and HTML elements, which add semantics and formatting to parts of document (e.g., make text bold, organize it into paragraphs, lists and tables, or embed hyperlinks and images).
+An HTML document is composed of a tree of simple HTML nodes, such as text nodes, and HTML elements, which add semantics and formatting to parts of a document (e.g., make text bold, organize it into paragraphs, lists and tables, or embed hyperlinks and images).
 Each element can have HTML attributes specified.
 Elements can also have content, including other elements and text.

 Concepts

 Elements vs. tags

 As is generally understood, the position of an element is indicated as spanning from a start tag and is terminated by an end tag.
 This is the case for many, but not all, elements within an HTML document.
 The distinction is explicitly emphasised in HTML 4.01 Specification:

 Similarly the W3C Recommendation HTML 5.1 2nd Edition explicitly says: